Pascaline: Inner mechanism

 Pascal went through 50 prototypes before settling on his final design; we know that he started with some sort of calculating clock mechanism which apparently "works by springs and which has a very simple design", was used "many times" and remained in "operating order".
 Nevertheless, "while always improving on it" he found reason to try to make the whole system more reliable and robust.
 Eventually he adopted a component of very large clocks, shrinking and adapting for his purpose the robust gears that can be found in a turret clock mechanism called a lantern gear, itself derived from a water wheel mechanism.
 This could easily handle the strength of an operator input.

-Pascal adapted a pawl and ratchet mechanism to his own turret wheel design; the pawl prevents the wheel from turning counterclockwise during an operator input, but it is also used to precisely position the display wheel and the carry mechanism for the next digit when it is pushed up and lands into its next position.
+Pascal adapted a pawl and ratchet mechanism to his own turret wheel design; the pawl prevents the wheel from turning counterclockwise during an operator input, and also acts as a detent to precisely position the display wheel and the carry mechanism for the next digit when it is pushed up and lands into its next position.
 Because of this mechanism, each number displayed is perfectly centered in the display window and each digit is precisely positioned for the next operation.
 This mechanism would be moved six times if the operator dialed a six on its associated input wheel.

 Carry mechanism

-The sautoir is the centerpiece of the pascaline's carry mechanism.
+The sautoir is the centerpiece of the Pascaline's carry mechanism.
 In his "Avis nécessaire...", Pascal noted that a machine with 10,000 wheels would work as well as a machine with two wheels because each wheel is independent of the other.
 When it is time to propagate a carry, the sautoir, under the sole influence of gravity, is thrown toward the next wheel without any contact between the wheels.
 During its free fall the sautoir behaves like an acrobat jumping from one trapeze to the next without the trapezes touching each other ("sautoir" comes from the French verb sauter, which means to jump).
 All the wheels (including gears and sautoir) have therefore the same size and weight independently of the capacity of the machine.

 Pascal used gravity to arm the sautoirs.
 One must turn the wheel five steps from 4 to 9 in order to fully arm a sautoir, but the carry transfer will move the next wheel only one step.
 Thus, much extra energy is accumulated during the arming of a sautoir.

 All the sautoirs are armed by either an operator input or a carry forward.
 To re-zero a 10,000-wheel machine, if one existed, the operator would have to set every wheel to its maximum and then add a 1 to the "unit" wheel.
 The carry would turn every input wheel one by one in a very rapid Domino effect fashion and all the display registers would be reset.

 The carry transmission has three phases: